lanuma/simple-rss-parser/README.md

 $rss variable will return rss element as array

 ## Contributing
-Pull request welcome if you have idea or make this library more effective.
+Pull request welcome if you have to make this library more effective.